Roger Dawson: Development of an original conga style

-Having started his musical training as a post-bop traps player, arriving in New York in 1965, Dawson combined authentic Afro Cuban technique which he had learned from his studies with Patato Valdes, Armando Peraza, Frankie Malabe, Milton Cardona, Tommy Lopez and others into the jazz idioms of the 1960s and 1970s including the Free Jazz Avant Garde movement started in early 1960s Los Angeles by Ornette Coleman.
+Having started his musical training as a post-bop trap player upon arriving in New York in 1965, Dawson combined authentic Afro-Cuban technique, which he had learned from his studies with Patato Valdes, Armando Peraza, Frankie Malabe, Milton Cardona, Tommy Lopez, and others, into the jazz idioms of the 1960s and 1970s, including the Free Jazz Avant Garde movement started in early 1960s Los Angeles by Ornette Coleman.

-The now defunct Slug's, located on East 3rd Street, was the Mecca for these New York Avant Garde musicians and Dawson's long association with Archie Shepp's band at Slug's together with drummer Beaver Harris aggressive high energy percussive forays took the band into exploration of improvised non traditional "rolling" or "rubato" tempos that could surge or recede based upon interaction with the improvisation of the other players.
-This led Roger to pursue further experimental "free" playing with Sam Rivers, The Jazz Composers Orchestra and the Ted Danial Energy Big Band which performed weekly at Rashied Ali's SoHo Jazz Club "Ali's Alley" during the late 70's.
+The now defunct Slug's, located on East 3rd Street, was the Mecca for these New York avant-garde musicians, and Dawson's long association with Archie Shepp's band at Slug's, together with drummer Beaver Harris aggressive high-energy percussive forays, took the band into exploration of improvised non-traditional "rolling" or "rubato" tempos that could surge or recede based upon interaction with the improvisation of the other players.
+This led Roger to pursue further experimental "free" playing with Sam Rivers, The Jazz Composers Orchestra, and the Ted Danial Energy Big Band, which performed weekly at Rashied Ali's SoHo Jazz Club, "Ali's Alley," during the late 1970's.

-Dawson adapted non-traditional tempos such as 7/4 and 9/4 creating patterns incorporating the elements of authentic Afro Cuban conga technique into these non-traditional rhythms.
-He utilized mixtures of 4/4.
-6/8, 12/8, 7/4 and 9/4 in many of his own compositions with his own group with close friend Hilton Ruiz who was also interested in expanding the "typical" Jazz or Afro-Cuban rhythm structures.
+Dawson adapted non-traditional tempos such as 7/4 and 9/4, creating patterns incorporating the elements of authentic Afro-Cuban conga technique into these non-traditional rhythms.
+He utilized mixtures of 4/4, 6/8, 12/8, 7/4 and 9/4 in many of his own compositions with his own group and with close friend Hilton Ruiz, who was also interested in expanding the "typical" jazz or Afro-Cuban rhythm structures.